 Victor has also served on numerous local boards as a director and has been appointed by past governors to serve on statewide commissions regarding methamphetamines/drug use and criminal law revisions.
 In addition to serving as a special assistant attorney general, Victor has also served several terms as a director for the South Dakota State’s Attorney’s Association, as well as two terms as vice president and two terms as president of that association.
 Victor is also licensed in federal court.

-Ryan Scott Dell
+Ryan S. Dell

 Ryan was born and raised in Aberdeen, South Dakota.
 He obtained his bachelor’s degree in economics from St. John’s University and his law degree from the University of Denver, Sturm College of Law.
 While attending law school, Ryan clerked for the Honorable Judge (now Justice) William W. Hood III and Judge Brian Whitney in the 2nd Judicial District in the City and County of Denver, and during his third year, he worked as a student attorney for the civil litigation clinic at the University of Denver.
 Ryan is a member of the South Dakota State Bar and has been admitted to practice in the U.S. District Court for the District of South Dakota.
-He is also licensed to practice law in the states of North Dakota, Minnesota, and Colorado.